 UHPLC-MS and LCxLC-MS method development is conducted in support of post-genomic biotechnology research and medical diagnostics.
 Our focus is directed to the analysis of highly complex biological samples, which constitutes an enormous number of analytes with a large dynamic range in concentration.
 Additionally, we target the analysis of emerging biotherapeutics.

-The Eeltink Lab also manages the VUB proteomics platform which offers high-performance LC-MS proteomics profiling expertise and services to academic and industrial collaborators.
+The Eeltink Lab also manages the VUB proteomics platform which offers high-performance LC-MS proteomics profiling expertise and advise to academic and industrial collaborators.